- Cast to Device allows users to stream media content to connected DLNA devices.

 - Press the Cortana Type here to search button on the taskbar.

-- Enter the keyword ‘network’ in Cortana’s search box, and select to open Network status in the Settings app.
+- Select to open Network status in the Settings app.

 - Select the Turn on network discovery option if network discovery is currently off.

-- In addition, select Turn on file and printer sharing if that option isn’t already selected.
+- Select Turn on file and printer sharing.

 - Press the Save Changes button to apply the new settings.

-3. Reset Stream Permissions for Windows Media Player
+4. Reset stream permissions for Windows Media Player

 - Select Turn on media streaming to open the Control Panel window.